2013 ROBERT G. INGERSOLL ORATORY CONTEST SEEKING COMPETITORS

 More information

 Questions?
-Send an e-mail to: Ingersoll@wash.org or call and leave a message at 202-657-6346.
-Photos and videos of the two previous contests can be found on the contest website, ingersollcontest.wordpress.com
+Send an e-mail to Ingersoll@wash.org or call and leave a message at 202-657-6346.
+Photos and videos of previous contests can be found on this website.

 Sponsors